 Impact of VAT Deregistration

-- No Longer Charging VAT - After deregistration, the business will not be expected to make VAT charges on the supplies it makes.
+- No Longer Charging VAT - After VAT deregistration, the business will not be expected to make VAT charges on the supplies it makes as it will no longer hold a VAT registration.

 - Compliance and Reporting - After deregistration, the business will not be required to submit periodic VAT returns or adhere to the provisions of the VAT Act on recordkeeping.
 This can minimize the amount of paperwork and the related costs of meeting VAT obligations.